 And remember-look after yourself.
 Whatever the outcome, remember that the situation is not your fault.
 Individuals are responsible for their own experiences and behaviour.
-As trade unionists, we are there to work with members as best we can to protect their rights in the workplace, not to control their behaviour or to provide medical care.
+As unionists (union reps, etc.), we are there to work with the member as best we can to protect their rights in the workplace, not control their behaviour or provide medical care.